Ontario's Provincial Plaques

 The City of Greater Sudbury

-In Memorial Park on Minto Street, across from City Hall
+In Memorial Park on Minto Street

 Plaque Text

 The establishment of a Canadian Pacific Railway work camp here in 1883 stimulated the growth of a frontier community.
 Within a year a bustling settlement containing boarding houses, stores, and a hospital had emerged.
 Though it suffered a temporary set-back in 1885 when track-laying crews moved westward, Sudbury quickly revived.
 Located in a region rich in timber and mineral resources, it developed as a service centre for logging and mining operations.
 In 1892, with 1500 residents including a large number of French Canadians, Sudbury was incorporated as a town.
-A sharp increase in the demand for nickle after 1900 and extension of railway services precipitated rapid expansion, and in 1930 Sudbury, a thriving multi-ethnic community, became a city.
+A sharp increase in the demand for nickel after 1900 and extension of railway services precipitated rapid expansion, and in 1930 Sudbury, a thriving multi-ethnic community, became a city.

-Here's More
+More

 Information

-Here's More
+More

 Settlements

-Here are the comments for this page.
+Here are the visitors' comments for this page.

 (none yet)

-Write a comment for this page.
+Here's where you can write a comment for this page.

-(Note: If you wish to ask me a question, please use the email link in the menu.)
+Note: If you wish to ask me a question, please use the email link in the menu.

 Note: Comments are moderated.
-Yours will appear on this page within 24 hours (usually much sooner).
+Yours will appear on this page within 24 hours